sandrasungura/sungura/content/post/Poster.en.md

 showImage: false
 ---

 Poster design dedicated to blur typography, created in 1992 by the great English designer and typographer Neville Brody.
 Personal project.
-Software: Photoshop and Illustrator.